-The Company has entered into inter-company loan agreements with its parent entity and into loan arrangements with its investments.
-A principal risk is the Company not receiving interest payments in order to make interest payments to its parent entity.
-Therefore, the Company's main concerns are attributable to the sound operation of the underlying PFI/PPP infrastructure assets, ensuring that the modelled cash flows, made up of, but not limited to, subordinated debt principal repayments, subordinated debt interest payments, dividends and other fees are indeed received.
+The Company has entered into inter-company loan agreements with its ultimate parent entity and with its subsidiaries.
+A principal risk is the Company not receiving interest payments in order to make interest payments to its parent company.
+Therefore, the Company's main concerns are attributable to the sound operation of the underlying infrastructure assets, ensuring that the modelled cash flows, made up of, but not limited to, subordinated debt principal repayments, subordinated debt interest payments, dividends and other fees are indeed received.
 The Company will monitor actual and projected cash flows to ensure that the returns are as expected.
-In addition, the Company will also look to optimise returns from the underlying PFI/PPP local authority infrastructure assets through achieving efficiencies at project level and by maximising synergies at portfolio level.
+In addition, the Company will also look to optimise returns from the underlying infrastructure assets through achieving efficiencies at project level and by maximising synergies at portfolio level.